YuhuiChloe/bcmlr/README.md

 - prior: Choose "Gaussian" if you have low-dimensional data or "horseshoe" if you have high-dimensional data
 - alpha_f: default to 0.1.
 (1-alpha_f) is the confidence level o a frequentist confidence internval (Notation in the paper: $\alpha$)
 - tempering: default to 1.
 It is only used when implementing non-reversible parallel tempering (Notation in the paper supplement: $t$)
 - thinning: default at 1.
-It leads to how much data is held out (Notation in the paper:$\zeta$)
+It leads to how much data is held out (Notation in the paper: $\zeta$)
 - min_size: mininum segment length, default at 30.
-(Notation in the paper:$m$)
+(Notation in the paper: $m$)
 - sd_beta: standard deviation in the prior for regression coefficients, default at 3.
-(Related notation in the paper:$\bm{V}_0$, covaraince matrix)
+(Related notation in the paper:$\boldsymbol{V}_0$, covaraince matrix)

 # Outputs of the bcmlr_model_select function:
 - Kappa: posterior modes of the changepoint distribution (Notation in the paper: $\kappa$)